tuxpi.com.1475518886.jpg

 Glühwein and the Christmas Market Tradition

 The first time I came across a European Christmas market, I was out for an evening stroll in Budapest.
-I followed the sound of Christmas carols into a square where a few wooden huts were huddled together, decorated with greenery, and tiny white lights.
+I followed the sound of Christmas carols into an open market square where a few wooden huts were huddled together, decorated with greenery and tiny white lights.
 The smell of cinnamon and grilled meat mingled together in the chill air and pulled me further into the centre of this lovely scene, and I began to explore.
-Each open-air hut had something unique on offer; artisan candles; hand-carved nativity scenes; thick Hungarian sausages grilling over wood fires; vats of steaming, aromatic glühwein*.
+Each open-air hut had something unique on offer: artisan candles, hand-carved nativity scenes, thick Hungarian sausages grilling over wood fires, vats of steaming, aromatic glühwein*.
 I was delighted!
-Warmly dressed folks strolled from hut to hut, browsing the goods, or standing and chatting with others, sipping and snacking.
-I joined the browsing and sipping, and came away with a few trinkets and a warm glow.
+People, young and old, all bundled up for the light dusting of snow, strolled from hut to hut, browsing the goods or standing and chatting with others, sipping and snacking.
+I joined the browsing and sipping and came away with a few trinkets and a warm glow.

-I’m not sure how I missed the Christmas Market phenomenon for the first 40 years of my life, but I assure you I am making up for lost time.
-Yes, I hear you, Christmas markets can be kitschy, expensive and predictable, but my growing list of favourites are cozy, and inviting.
+I’m not sure how I missed the Christmas Market phenomenon for the first 40 years of my life, but I assure you I have made up for lost time.
+It’s true, Christmas markets can be kitschy, expensive and predictable, but my growing list of favourites are cozy, and inviting.
 Each has a uniqueness and authenticity that keeps me coming back.
-I’ll admit it, the best place to find me each December is standing shoulder to shoulder around tall candle-lit wooden tables with other market-goers, drinking glühwein from colourful ceramic mugs and munching on chargrilled bratwurst.
+I’ll admit it, the best place to find me each December is standing shoulder to shoulder around a candle-lit wooden table with other market-goers, drinking glühwein from a colourful ceramic mug and munching on chargrilled bratwurst.

-Shabby-chic Liège has the French attitude for sharing the joy of food, and the Village du Noël that meanders throughout the city each December, is no exception.
-As I weave between the bungalows, I taste a little of everything; One marketeer calls out in his thick French accent, Dried boar sausage, 3 for the price of 2!
+Shabby-chic Liège has the French attitude for sharing the joy of food, and the Village du Noël, which spreads across the city each December, filling streets and squares, lives up to the city’s gastronomic reputation.
+As I weave between the bungalows, I taste a little of everything.
+One marketeer calls out in his thick French accent, Dried boar sausage, 3 for the price of 2!
 Spécial pour Noël!
-Spit roasted pork roast is on offer around the next corner, and then, someone shouts, Chestnuts!
+Spit roasted pork roast is on offer around the next corner.
+Another vendor shouts, Chestnuts!
 Roasting on an open fire!
-Really.
-I settle on a plate heaped with golden fried potatoes and sizzling smoked bacon coated with a thick layer of melting brie cheese, served from a one-meter wide cast-iron pan.
+(I kid you not).
+I settle on a plate heaped with golden fried potato chunks and sizzling smoked bacon smothered with a thick layer of melting brie cheese, served from a one-meter wide cast-iron pan, followed by a fresh, yeasty Belgian waffle with a crisp sugar coating.
 My biggest limitation in Liège is the size of my appetite.

-The Germans have Christmas markets down to an art, and so they should, in this country, the tradition dates back to the middle ages.
-Aachen’s Weihnachtsmarkt is a perfect example of German Christmas Market efficiency.
-The tiny jewel of a centre, dominated by the oldest cathedral in Northern Europe, squeezes festive atmosphere into every corner.
-Rows of wooden huts decked with fresh greenery and twinkling lights line the ancient market squares, each with its own theme; brightly painted wooden toys; hand-crafted woollen mittens; perfectly stacked gingerbread; miniature Aachener Cathedrals with tiny glowing windows; tidy rows of snow-globes, perfect little worlds on this misty night.
+The Germans have Christmas markets down to an art, and so they should.
+In this country, the tradition dates back to the Middle Ages.
+Aachen’s Weihnachtsmarkt is a perfect example of German Christmas market efficiency.
+The tiny jewel of a centre, dominated by the oldest cathedral in Northern Europe, squeezes a festive atmosphere into every corner.
+Rows of wooden huts decked with fresh greenery and twinkling lights line the ancient market squares, each with its own theme: brightly painted wooden toys, hand-crafted woollen mittens, perfectly stacked gingerbread, miniature Aachener Cathedrals with tiny glowing windows, tidy rows of snow-globes, perfect little worlds on this misty night.
 I am mesmerized as I meander through the narrow streets.
-Michael Bublé is dreaming of a white Christmas above the din of the joyful masses, and for a few hours, I’m blissfully lost here in my own utopian snow-globe.
+Michael Bublé is dreaming of a white Christmas above the din of the joyful masses, and for a few hours, I’m blissfully lost here in my own utopian snow globe.

-My favourite market is the closest to home; the oldest city of the Netherlands, Maastricht.
-When all dressed up for Christmas, Maastricht is irresistible to me.
-Thousand-year-old churches and candle-warmed chapels surround busy patio cafés set up in cozy squares.
-With her decorated cobbled lanes and terrace heaters keeping the winter nights warm, the entire city is a living Kerstmarkt.
-An evening stroll through Masstricht is like visiting an old friend.
+My favourite market is the closest to home - the oldest city in the Netherlands, Maastricht.
+When all dressed up for Christmas, this city is irresistible to me.
+Busy patio cafés surround thousand-year-old churches and candle-warmed chapels.
+With her cobbled lanes decorated with pretty lights, welcoming shop windows, and terrace heaters keeping the winter nights warm, the entire city is a living Kerstmarkt.
+An evening stroll through Maastricht is like visiting an old friend.

-When I am out of range for my favourite markets, I stir up a batch of my tried and tested glühwein, sit back in the glow of a candle-lit room and stream classical Christmas music quietly in the background.
-I close my eyes and breath in the scents of cinnamon and citrus, and I can almost transport myself back to those cities of old.
+When I am out of range for my favourite markets, I stir up a batch of my tried and tested glühwein, sit back in the glow of a candle-lit room and stream The Choir of King’s College, Cambridge Christmas carols quietly in the background.
+I close my eyes and breathe in the scents of cinnamon and citrus, and I can almost transport myself back to those cities of old.

-*Glühwein, translated by me as “glow-wine” is just that!
+*Glühwein literally translates as glow-wine, and it’s just that!
 During my first December in the Netherlands.
-I was exploring The Hague on a chilly afternoon when I stepped into a tiny café to warm up with a cup of tea.
+I was exploring The Hague on a chilly afternoon when I stepped into a small café to warm up with a cup of tea.
 Clipped to the front of my menu was a small piece of paper stating Glühwein.
 I asked the server what it meant.
 Oh!
 She said, you don’t know!
 It is hot, spicy wine, she explained.
 It’s very good, especially here.
-She winked, and whispered into my ear conspiratorially, star anise.
+She winked and whispered into my ear conspiratorially, star anise.
 Never mind tea.
-A mug of steaming red wine was placed before me.
-It smelled like gingerbread, and oranges, with a hint of anise.
+The mug of steaming red wine placed before me smelled like gingerbread and oranges with a hint of anise.
 It was slightly sweet, and I was hooked.
 I took on the arduous task of perfecting my own recipe, using, of course, the secret ingredient.
 Here, for you, is my recipe.
 Merry Christmas!

 Hover over the pictures (or choose landscape on mobile) for more pictures of my favourite Christmas market memories.